 The first analytical framework applies five indexes, each made up of multiple financial, operational and sports statistics metrics: Football economy, socioeconomic context, sporting success (performance), football popularity, and football participation rates.

 A detailed market segmentation and comparative analysis was carried out in which football markets were categorised into one of six clusters.
-Each cluster includes football markets that displayed similar characteristics from a general socioeconomic, football economy and employment perspective.
+Each cluster

 The following five indexes are calculated for the market segmentation analysis: